 And it should make you mad.

 There’s plenty of blame to be shared, and to pass around, in situations like this.
 I don’t want to go there.
-You can read that at any number of websites right now.

 I want to talk about the marriage.